Agent-0808/BA-Modding-Toolkit/README.md

 - [Deathemonic](https://github.com/Deathemonic): Patching CRC with [BA-CY](https://github.com/Deathemonic/BA-CY).
 - [kalina](https://github.com/kalinaowo): Creating the prototype of the `CRCUtils` class, the starting point of BAMT.
 - [afiseleo](https://github.com/fiseleo): Helping with the CLI version.
+- [com55](https://github.com/com55): Assisting with Github workflow (compiling Python to executable).
 - [wang606](https://github.com/wang606): Spine version conversion feature based on [SpineSkeletonDataConverter](https://github.com/wang606/SpineSkeletonDataConverter) project.
     - SpineSkeletonDataConverter is a standalone third-party program, please follow its License when downloading and using it.
 SpineSkeletonDataConverter is NOT distributed with or included in BA Modding Toolkit.

 This project uses the following excellent 3rd-party libraries:

 - [UnityPy](https://github.com/K0lb3/UnityPy): Core library for parsing and manipulating Unity Bundle files
-- [Pillow](https://python-pillow.github.io/): Used for processing texture assets in the game
+- [Pillow](https://python-pillow.github.io/): Export functionality for Texture2D type assets in the game
 - [tkinterdnd2](https://github.com/pmgagne/tkinterdnd2): Adds drag-and-drop functionality support for Tkinter